IB Diploma Programme

 Subject Group 5

 N.B.
 Due to timetable reasons some subjects have to be taught at the same time.
-In the academic year 2019-2020 the overlapping subjects are physics and history / chemistry and psychology / biology HL and economics HL / biology and business management
+The overlapping subjects are physics and history / chemistry and psychology / biology and economics

 DP subject briefs